Evidlo/prelim/main.typ

     ])

   As mentioned in the previous section, accurately modelling the physical processes involved in obtaining tomographic measurements of a density distribution is critical for retrieval accuracy.
-While the emission model describes the physics of Lyman-α photons interacting with the exosphere, an instrument model explains how photon radiance received at the front of the instrument passes through the stages of the #gls("GCI") and is converted to digital measurements.
+While the emission model describes the physics of Lyman-α photons interacting with the exosphere, an instrument model explains how photons incident on the #gls("GCI") instrument are detected and converted to raw sensor measurements in #gls("DN") that are telemetered by the spacecraft.

   This section describes a statistical model for the instrument noise and background signals present in the NFI and WFI cameras during measurement of exospheric Lyman-α.
-Modelling these processes is important for converting raw sensor measurements in digital numbers (DN) as telemetered by the spacecraft to corresponding radiances that can be used for tomographic reconstruction.
-A statistical model is also important for generating synthetic noisy measurements to validate the performance of retrieval algorithms.
-As a result, the Carruthers cameras have undergone extensive laboratory characterization to determine instrument model parameters and periodic on-orbit calibration is planned to account for parameter drift due to exposure to the space environment.
+  A statistical model is also necessary for generating synthetic noisy measurements to validate the performance of retrieval algorithms.
+The Carruthers cameras have undergone extensive laboratory characterization to determine instrument parameters, and periodic on-orbit calibration is planned to account for parameter drift due to exposure to the space environment.

-    The Carruthers spacecraft contains two #gls("UV") cameras designed for detecting exospheric Lyman-α emission, an indicator of the amount of atomic hydrogen present along a #gls("LOS").
-These cameras utilize a design which has heritage with other #gls("UV") instruments such as ICON @icon and GUVI @timed_guvi and contain the following stages @rider (shown in @instrument_stages):
+  The Carruthers spacecraft contains two #gls("UV") cameras designed for detecting exospheric Lyman-α emission, with the following components @rider (shown in @instrument_stages).

+  // These cameras utilize a design which has heritage with other #gls("UV") instruments such as ICON @icon and GUVI @timed_guvi and contain the following stages @rider (shown in @instrument_stages):

   // TODO: WIP

-  - *optical filter wheel* - provides multispectral capability for out-of-band signal measurement used in thick exosphere retrievals
+  - *optical filter wheel* - provides multispectral capability for out-of-band signal measurement used in thick exosphere retrievals.
+Has 6 settings:
+      - open and blocked - for making measurements and dark images
+      - 2 longpass filters (CaF₂, SrF₂) and 2 narrowband transmission filters
   - *KBr photocathode* - potassium bromide photocathode for converting #gls("UV") photons to electrons (known as _photoelectrons_)
-  - *#gls("MCP")* - amplifies individual photoelectrons to a detectable shower of electrons
+  - *#gls("MCP")* - amplifies individual photoelectrons to a detectable cloud of lower energy electrons
-  - *phosphor and #gls("CCD")* - phosphor produces light pulses from electrons which are detected by a #gls("CCD") and converted to an electrical charge
+  - *phosphor screen* - phosphor produces visible spectrum photons from electrons
+  - *active pixel sensor (APS) camera* - detects visible photons and converts them into electrical charge
-  - *ADC* - #gls("ADC") for reading out #gls("CCD") charge.  (together with the #gls("CCD") this is sometimes referred to as an #gls("APS"))
+  - *ADC* - #gls("ADC") for reading out charge

   #figure(
       image("figures/gci2.png", width: 40em),
       caption: [External diagram of GCI instrument containing two #gls("UV") cameras] ) <instrument_stages>

-    The rest of this section will consist of a derivation of a single pixel noisy measurement in #gls("DN") given a photon spectral radiance and other quantities in @knownvariables and @randomvariables.
+    The rest of this section will consist of a derivation of a single pixel noisy measurement in #gls("DN"), given a photon spectral radiance and other quantities in @knownvariables and @randomvariables.

   Let $L_("exo")(lambda) + L_("bkg")(lambda)$ represent exospheric photon spectral radiance and background.
-    After entering the instrument and passing through several optical stages, photon spectral radiance is converted to a photon flux
+The spectral photons incident on the instrument aperture, which has area $A$, within the solid angle of a detector pixel $Omega$, is

   #math.equation(numbering: none,
       $p_("phot")(lambda) = lr(\[D(L_("exo")(lambda) + L_("bkg")(lambda)) * h)\]_j dot.op A dot.op Omega gt("(phot/s/nm)")$
   )
     where $A dot.op Omega$ is pixel etendue, $D$ is a non-linear spatial distortion, and $h$ is a convolutional kernel representing optical blur.
 Subscript $j$ denotes that only a single pixel is considered of the spatially-distorted and blurred signal.
     Note that the above expression implicitly assumes that radiance is constant over the entire pixel, an approximation that holds true so long as hydrogen density does not vary much in the #gls("FOV") in the direction perpendicular to the #gls("LOS").

+  @bd_annotated shows the Lyman-α signal at each stage in the camera, starting with photon spectral flux and ending with a final measurement in DN.

+  #figure(
+      image("figures/bd_annotated2.svg", width: 120%),
+      caption: [Statistical model of instrument, showing instrument stages and sources of background noise] ) <bd_annotated>

   After entering the instrument, the photons pass through an optical filter and photocathode where they are converted to a stream of photoelectrons (also known as _events_) with rate $e_"phot"$.
-This conversion happens with efficiency $f_"opt" epsilon(lambda)$ (events/phot) where unitless scaling factor $f_"opt"$ (known as a _flat-field_) accounts for spatial variation in the optics, filters and photocathode.
+This conversion happens with efficiency $f_"opt" epsilon(lambda)$ (events/phot) where a unitless scaling factor $f_"opt"$ (known as a _flat-field_) accounts for spatial variation in the optics, filters and photocathode.

   #math.equation(numbering: none,
       $e_"phot" = f_"opt" integral_lambda p_("phot")(lambda) epsilon(lambda) dif lambda gt("(events/s)")$
   )

-  Alternatively, if $L_"exo"$ and $L_"bkg"$ are monochromatic with intensity $I_"exo"$ and $I_"bkg"$ and wavelength $lambda_0$
+  Approximating $L_"exo"$ and $L_"bkg"$ as monochromatic sources with intensity $I_"exo"$ and $I_"bkg"$ and wavelength $lambda_0$

   #math.equation(numbering:none,
       $e_"phot" &= f_"opt" integral_lambda p_("phot")(lambda) epsilon(lambda) dif lambda \